List on Bids44 →

 Common Scams to Watch For (India 2026)

 IMEI Swap Scam.
-Scammers might modify the IMEI number to hide a stolen device or one with a dubious history.
-Always dial *#06# on the device, check the IMEI in Settings > About Phone, and verify it against the original box (if available).
-If they don’t match, walk away.
-This phone is likely stolen or tampered with.
+Scammers modify the phone’s IMEI to hide its true identity, possibly to sell a stolen device.
+Always dial *#06# on the phone, check the IMEI in Settings > About Phone, and compare it with the IMEI on the original box.
+All three must match perfectly.
+If they don’t, it’s a major red flag.

 Fake Box and Accessories.
 The phone itself might be genuine, but the seller provides a counterfeit box, charger, or cable.
-Counterfeit chargers and cables can be dangerous or damage your phone.
-Always check the print quality on the box and the weight/feel of the charger and cable.
-Original Vivo accessories have a distinct quality.
+These fake accessories are often poor quality and can damage the phone or charge slowly.
+Check the weight, print quality, and specific markings on the charger and cable against genuine Vivo accessories.

 Seller’s Guide — How to Maximize Your Vivo T3x Resale